 In recent years, cybersecurity has become a hyper-dimensional problem of extreme scale.
 With the "computerization" of our businesses, the number and variety of vulnerabilities has exploded.
 New and novel ways of compromising computer systems are discovered every day by security researchers and the adversary.
 The picture below shows an abstract view of the attack surface of a typical enterprise-- 10s or 100s of thousands of places where things can go wrong (x-axis) times the 1000s of potent attack vectors and breach methods (y-axis).

-Let's example a point on this point on this attack surface-- say Line of Business Apps (x-axis) and Shared Passwords (y-axis).
+Let's consider, for example a point on this point on this attack surface-- say Line of Business Apps (x-axis) and Shared Passwords (y-axis).
 This is the idea that perhaps an enterprise user's Yahoo or LinkedIn password is the same as their password for one of the enterprise apps.
 So, if Yahoo or LinkedIn was breached, and the passwords were stolen (and were not properly salted) then you have a problem-- 1M ways for the adversary to get in.

 Generally defenders have no idea what this Password Sharing Risk Vector looks like for their business.
 At this time you better hope your 2-factor defenses are properly configured and working.